Always something to do for the holidays or rainy day?

 - Obstacle course: You can set up a mini obstacle course in your living room.
 Make pillow stacks to crawl over or put a blanket over a table for your toddler to crawl under.
 Helps baby develop gross motor skills and build strength.

 - Early art: Make sure the baby is somewhere they can make a mess.
 Give them colored pencils or finger paint.
 Tape off the paper and let your little artist design a masterpiece.
 Talk to the baby while they work: “Wow!
 You used a lot of yellow.
 It looks like sunshine!
 Helps baby develop fine motor skills while being creative.

 - Identify body parts: Play with your toddler by naming and pointing to different body parts.
 You can name the body part first and have your toddler point to it or you can point to a body part and give him or her a name.
 Helps your toddler develop his sense of body awareness and communication skills.

 - Playground fun: take your toddler to the playground.
-Let them explore, go on a swing or slide down a slide.
-They also interact with other children and play outside.
-Helps with sensory development and builds your little one's motor skills and strength.
+Let them discover, go on a swing or a slide (a few of these we review here can also be safely entered) to slide.
+They also get to interact with other children and play outside.
+Aids in sensory development and builds your little one's motor skills and strength.

 Fun activities in week 77

 - Hide and seek: hide and seek while your toddler tries to find you.
 Play around the house or in your backyard to get your little one outside.
 Helps baby build thinking and problem solving skills.